 Likewise in the prompt area, functions must be created and defined individually by the user, an action which is, after all, best performed in a browser environment.

-Similarly to what npm is for node.js, Fish has a plugin manager all its own.
-There are several different ones to choose from, but the most popular is Fisherman.
+Similarly to what npm is for node.js, Fish has a package manager all its own.
+There are several different ones to choose from, but the most popular is Fisher.

 To install, simply input the following and it’s ready to use:

-There’s no real need to install any plugins because Fish is a complete package in and of itself.
+There’s no real need to install any packages because Fish is a complete package in and of itself.
 But it can be useful for installing themes not available by default.

 While Fish is incredibly easy to use, users comfortable with Bash may still hesitate to make the switch for various reasons.
 Here are a few.